dandavison/chronologer/README.md

 starting point.
 Some hints: avoid outputs inside the repository you are trying to profile; your to be profiled executable must be statically linked, as they get copied into a separate output directory.

+## Hints
+* chronologer requires a clean git repository at every commit.
+One way to do so, without modifying the `.gitignore` file, is to add the ignore list in `.git/info/exclude`.